next-multilingual/next-multilingual/README.md

 ## Getting Started 💨

 For those who prefer to jump right into the action, look in the [`example`](./example) directory for an end-to-end implementation of `next-multilingual`.
-For the rest, the section below will provide a complete configuration guide in 3 simple steps.
+For the rest, the section below will provide a complete, step by step, configuration guide.

 ## Step by step configuration ⚙️